 In our case, our POA holder was asked to produce documents which were NOT even mentioned anywhere.
 The behavior of the officers clearly pointed towards asking for bribe.

 Documents required for registration of ‘Attested power of attorney from Indian Embassy‘

 - Affidavit (To be written on stamp paper of Rs.
 80 or Rs.
-100).A nominal stamp duty of Rs.
+100) for PoA holder’s swearing for his/her identity.A nominal stamp duty of Rs.
 4 or Rs.
 10 is also need to be paid.
 You have to check with your local SDM office for these details.
-We were registering it in Delhi and I will share the scanned copy of Affidavit here soon.

 - The Envelope which was used to send the POA from US to India is also required.
 Sounds strange but it was asked by the officer in SDM office.I think they just try to find a document which they can claim as missing to harass you and eventually ask for bribe.

 Luckily, my POA holder was my mother-in-law and she had this envelope safe and secure with her.
-Sometimes, they play intelligent too….kidding.
+Never under-estimate the power of Mother-in-law!